-PowerLine/StarMark Series - The Company's standard PowerLine and StarMark laser marking products consist of a range of 2 watts to 120 watts lasers with a galvo-head, a personal computer with state-of-the-art processor and Rofin's proprietary VisualLaserMarker and LaserCAD software.
-The modular design of the PowerLine and StarMark markers with 19" components enable the customers to order the most suitable configuration for their production processes or systems (e.g. OEM customers may order the laser head and 19" modules, for easy integration into the system specified by the end user).
-The PowerLine and StarMark solid-state lasers incorporate either diode modules or a dual or single lamp ceramic cavity design using "long-life" lamps both of which result in higher output power (and therefore higher marking speeds), higher energy efficiency (and therefore reduced operating costs), high beam quality (and therefore constant and reliable marking quality), and longer service intervals.
-New-generation, completely air-cooled solutions ensure besides compact dimensions further increase in efficiency.
-The Company's proprietary VisualLaserMarker and LaserCAD software provide the customers with a user-friendly software environment that allows them to select fonts, import graphics, preview marking and control all laser parameters and job programs.
+PowerLine/StarMark Series - The Company's standard PowerLine and StarMark laser marking products consist of a range of lasers with output power from 2 watts to 120 watts with a galvo-head, a personal computer with state-of-the-art processor and Rofin's proprietary VisualLaserMarker and LaserCAD software.
+The modular design of the PowerLine and StarMark markers with 19" components enable the customers to order the most suitable configuration for their production processes or systems (e.g. OEM-customers may order the laser head and 19" modules, for easy integration into the system specified by the end-user).
+The PowerLine and StarMark solid-state lasers incorporate either diode modules or a dual or single lamp ceramic cavity design using "longlife" lamps both of which result in higher output power (and therefore higher marking speeds), higher energy efficiency (and therefore reduced operating costs), high beam quality (and therefore constant and reliable marking quality), and longer service intervals.
+New-generation, completely air-cooled solutions ensure further increase in efficiency in addition to a compact size.
+The Company's proprietary VisualLaserMarker and LaserCAD software provide customers with a user-friendly software environment that allows them to select fonts, import graphics, preview marking and control all laser parameters and job programs.
+If requested, PowerLine marking products can also be equipped with low-power fiber lasers.
 Special options and accessories include a double marking head allowing speeds of up to 1,200 characters per second in certain applications (most notably marking of integrated circuits), as well as beam-switching and -splitting options for marking of products in multiple production lines using a single laser.
-Their main application - among a wide variety of possible applications - is the marking of plastics and smartcards in the semiconductor and electronics industries.
+Their main application - among a wide variety of possible applications - is the marking of plastics and smart cards in the semiconductor and electronics industries.

-MultiScan VS - This vector scanning marker utilizes a 100 watts sealed-off $CO_2$ laser and features the ability to mark components that are moving at high speeds.
+MultiScan VS - This vector scanning marker utilizes a 100 watts sealed-off CO_2 laser and features the ability to mark components that are moving at high speeds.
 The main application is the marking of consumer goods in the packaging industry.

 LabelMarker E - This stand-alone laser based system is Rofin's state-of-the art solution when it comes to high demands concerning speed and reliability in the process of label marking.
 The LabelMarker E ensures high efficiency and a short marking time due to an integrated, powerful laser.
-Flexible parameter settings enable the marking of pictures and machine readable symbols.
 As an elaborate all-in-one solution, the LabelMarker E is compact and comfortable.
 This laser system with the safety class 1 can be used in any production area without additional safety requirements.